-You’ve got options, but you can’t seem to build conviction about which you should really work on.
+You’ve got options, but you can’t seem to build conviction about which opportunity you should really work on.
 The possibility of focusing in the wrong place due to bias or bad information haunts you.
 You need to feel confident that the initiatives you invest in will pay off.

 Maybe it’s because you don’t have enough data, or maybe the insights you do have aren’t relevant.
-Maybe your sources of information are biased.
+Maybe it’s that your sources of information are biased.
 With plenty of ideas but no clear priorities, you need an objective perspective on where to focus.

 Our Philosophy: Build Conviction in Your Value Prop